shopen-group/satis-hook/README.md

 Our entrypoint will be `hook.php` which is publicly accessible via HTTP.

 ApplicationFactory::createApplication has three parameters.
-You can customise first two of them.
+You can customise the first two of them.
 * path to config.yaml
 * path to __writable__ TEMP folder (for storing requests)